Isobel Yeung: In Russia

+In Yemen

 In 2018, Yeung travelled to Aden, Yemen, to report on the situation of the country's women during the Yemeni Civil War.
-In her Vice News report "The Women Fighting to Protect Yemen", she interviewed female fighters, child brides, domestic abuse victims, widows of the conflict, female protestors and chewed khat with government officials from the Yemeni Interior Ministry, where their takes on the country's problems related to gender discrimination, gender violence and financial displacement of Yemeni women were covered.
+In her Vice News report "The Women Fighting to Protect Yemen", she interviewed female fighters, child brides, domestic abuse victims, widows of the conflict and female protestors, and chewed khat with government officials from the Yemeni Interior Ministry; their takes on the country's problems related to gender discrimination, gender violence and financial displacement of Yemeni women were covered.
 She also interviewed former child soldiers of the Houthi movement.